International Elementary Education (PK-6) Licensure Graduate Certificate with IB Certificate Option

-The International Elementary Education (PK-6) Licensure graduate certificate is an option in the Teaching Culturally and Linguistically Diverse and Exceptional Learners master’s program.
-It is also a standalone graduate certificate.
+The International Elementary Education (PK-6) Licensure graduate certificate concentration is an option in the Teaching Culturally and Linguistically Diverse and Exceptional Learners master’s program and is also a standalone graduate certificate.
 Both options prepare new educators for international teaching assignments and allow them to apply for Elementary Education PK-6 licensure (Virginia).
 Educators can also take one additional course and become eligible for the International Baccalaureate Certificate in Teaching and Learning.

 Why choose this program?

 - Fieldwork and internship at accredited international schools provide hands-on teaching experience

 - Program focuses on teaching diverse learners in global contexts, promoting international-mindedness through an inquiry-led approach